Start a Creative Project

 - What are the quantities for your print pieces?

 Basecamp is the project management software we use to track progress and share files.
 If you haven't used it before, public affairs can help.
 After we receive your brief, we'll create a workback schedule as a list of to-dos in Basecamp.
 We may also schedule an intake meeting, if needed, to fully understand the vision for your project.
 For more information about Basecamp, read our FAQ.

 Step 4: Send drafted text and any visuals (pictures) to the project manager.

-If your project has text elements, you will need to upload a draft of your copy to the Basecamp project and alert the project manager, either Aimee or Danielle.
+If your project has text elements, you will need to upload a draft of your copy to the Basecamp project and alert the project manager, Aimee.
 You can upload the copy as either a Google document or Microsoft Word document.
 Your public affairs project manager will talk to you on a case-by-case basis to ensure version control.

 A "to-do" in Basecamp will tell you when to upload it.
 You may choose to send draft copy in either Google Doc or Microsoft Word.
 Both formats have their strengths: Google allows for live collaboration and fluid editing while Microsoft Word locks drafts after saving to ensure version control.
 For final copy, the project manager will extract the text from either format into a Microsoft Word document and upload that to Basecamp for the designer.

 Step 5: The project manager or graphic designer will send you proofs and request feedback.The project manager or graphic designer will send you proofs and give you a date for responding with feedback.
 You are responsible for circulating proofs with your team and collecting feedback all at once to deliver to the project manager.
 On Basecamp, the project manager will assign you a to-do and a deadline for responding with feedback.
 Some projects will have multiple proofs.